Judas Priest: Upcoming twentieth studio album (2024–present)

+Artistry

-Musical style and influence
+Musical style and influences

-Musical style

 Judas Priest's style has always been rooted in heavy metal, and many of their albums reflect diverse aspects of the genre.
+Their debut album, Rocka Rolla (1974), is primarily rooted in heavy blues rock.
+According to Tim Hall of The Guardian, "The early Judas Priest albums contained an eclectic mix of styles.
+Out-and-out rockers sat alongside acoustic ballads, the odd quirky cover and ambitious multi-part epics that owed as much to Queen as to Black Sabbath."

-For example, their first album, Rocka Rolla (1974), is primarily rooted in heavy blues rock.
-From Sad Wings of Destiny (1976) through Stained Class (1978), their style was somewhat progressive, with complex guitar passages and poetic lyrics.
+From their second album, Sad Wings of Destiny (1976), through to their fourth, Stained Class (1978), the band's style was somewhat progressive, with complex guitar passages and poetic lyrics.
 Songs would often shift in dynamics and tempo, and the music was some of the heaviest of its day.
-This would later have a major influence on progressive metal and stoner rock bands.
-1977's Sin After Sin used a combination of double bass drum (or "double kick") and rapid 16th-note bass rhythms combined with rapid 16th-note guitar rhythms used by Black Sabbath, Venom, and Motörhead that came to define the genre.
-While the double-bass rhythms of Judas Priest are generally measured and technical, the song "Dissident Aggressor" (1977) pushed an increase in "tempo and aggression" which was later adopted by other bands with a much harder-edged approach.
+Sin After Sin (1977) used a combination of double bass drum (or "double kick") and rapid 16th-note bass rhythms combined with rapid 16th-note guitar rhythms used by Black Sabbath, Venom, and Motörhead that came to define the genre.
+While the double-bass rhythms used by Judas Priest are generally measured and technical, the song "Dissident Aggressor" (from Sin After Sin) pushed an increase in "tempo and aggression", which was later adopted by other bands with a much harder-edged approach.

 Starting with their fifth album, Killing Machine (1978), the band began to incorporate a more commercial, radio-friendly style to their music.
-British Steel has been referred to as the "record that, more than any other, codified what we mean by heavy metal".
+British Steel (1980) has been referred to as the "record that, more than any other, codified what we mean by heavy metal".
 The lyrics and music were simplified, and this style prevailed up to their seventh album, Point of Entry (1981).
 With their eighth album, Screaming for Vengeance (1982), the band incorporated a balance of these two styles.
 This continued on Defenders of the Faith (1984).
 With the follow-up album, Turbo (1986), the band incorporated guitar synthesizers into its signature heavy metal sound.
-On 1988's Ram It Down the band retained some of the more commercial qualities of Turbo but also returned to some of the fast tempo heavy metal found on their earlier works.
-This fast-tempo style continued with 1990's Painkiller.
+On Ram It Down (1988), the band retained some of the more commercial qualities of Turbo but also returned to some of the fast tempo heavy metal found on their earlier works.
+This fast-tempo style continued with Painkiller (1990).
 Jugulator (1997) tried to incorporate some of the 1990s contemporary groove metal styles.
 Demolition (2001) has a more traditional heavy metal sound with nu metal elements.
 Following the return of Halford for Angel of Retribution and Nostradamus, the band returned to the style of its early albums.

-The band's popularity and status as one of the exemplary and influential heavy metal bands has earned them the nickname "Metal Gods" from their song of the same name.

-Vocal style and influences

-Halford listened to and was influenced by Little Richard, Elvis Presley, Janis Joplin and Robert Plant as a vocalist.
+Halford listened to and was influenced by Little Richard, Elvis Presley, Janis Joplin, and Robert Plant as a vocalist.
 He learned to push to the limits of his vocal abilities by their vocal demonstrations on record.
 He developed a powerful, operatic vocal style with an impressive range from lower throaty growls to ear-piercing high screams with strong vibrato.
 He was also a fan of Freddie Mercury, referring to him as his ultimate hero.